xfthhxk/jsk/README.md

 ```

+## Enfocus notes
+Can't have anything other than actual selectors and functions in defaction,
+defsnippet and deftemplate etc.

+Have to pass strings to ef/content. doesn't like ints even.

 ## TODO
 Quartz doesn't have the concept of a schedule which should exist.
 Should create a job and associate schedules to that job.
 Schedule is a